CSR Activity Report (CSR Guideline Activity Reports) - Contributing Solutions to Social Issues through Business Activities

 • Lost opportunities due to any delay in adapting to the circular economy

-In order to reduce the risks and maximize the opportunities, the Group intends to promote its biomaterials business and recycling as outlined below.
+In order to reduce the risks and maximize the opportunities, the Group intends to promote the use of biomaterials and recycling as outlined below.
 In promoting these, Toray is also helping to create systems that can lay the foundation of a circular economy.
-These efforts include not only Toray Group's own activities, but also collaboration with recyclers (e.g. PET bottle recycling with Kyoei Industry Co., Ltd., and discarded fishing net recycling with Refineverse Group, Inc.), and collaboration with customers (e.g. fishing net-to-net recycling with Nitto Seimo Co., Ltd. and Maruha Nichiro Corporation).
+These efforts include not only Toray Group's own activities, but also collaboration with recyclers (e.g. PET bottle recycling with Kyoei Industry Co., Ltd., and discarded fishing net recycling with Refineverse Group, Inc.), and collaboration with customers (e.g. fishing net-to-net recycling with Nitto Seimo Co., Ltd. and Maruha Nichiro Corporation, as well as technical demonstration of subcritical depolymerization of automobile parts with Honda Motor Co., Ltd.).

 recycling

-1. 1 Material recycling is a recycling process that uses heat to convert discarded plastic bottles and remnants produced during manufacturing processes into yarn, staple fiber, and other materials.
+1. 1 Material recycling is a recycling process that uses heat to convert discarded plastic (PET) bottles and products as well as remnants produced during manufacturing processes into chips, which are then used to make yarn, staple fiber, film, resin, and other materials.

 2. 2 Chemical recycling is a recycling process that breaks down through depolymerization used products and remnants produced during manufacturing processes into monomers that are manufactured back into chips and then recycled into yarn, staple fiber and other materials.